entando/entando-docs/vuepress/docs/next/tutorials/backend-developers/generate-microservices-and-micro-frontends.md

 5. Install your Entando Bundle into your Entando application(s)

 ## Installation
-The `ent-jhipster` tool is the recommended way to generate microservices and micro frontends but you can also perform these tasks manually.
-Either way you can use the [Entando CLI](../../docs/reference/entando-cli.md#check-environment) tool to verify you have the necessary prerequisites in place (e.g. Java, npm, git, etc.).
+The `ent jhipster` script is the recommended way to generate microservices and micro frontends but you can also perform these tasks manually.
+Either way you can use the [Entando CLI](../../docs/reference/entando-cli.md#check-environment) script to verify you have the necessary prerequisites in place (e.g. Java, npm, git, etc.).

 ### CLI Installation
 No additional steps are needed here.
-The `ent-check-env` tool automatically installs the correct version of JHipster and the Entando Blueprint for you.
-The `ent-jhipster` tool makes use of those dependencies.
+Running `ent check-env develop` automatically installs the correct version of JHipster and the Entando Blueprint for you.
+The `ent jhipster` script makes use of those dependencies.

 ### Manual Installation
 1. Install JHipster `npm install -g generator-jhipster@6.9.1`